 - Potentially relevant studies were identified from the search results by reviewing titles and abstracts.
-The full papers were then obtained. - Systematic reviews undertaken for the 2019 Public Health England review of prescribed medicines were also checked for relevance and extractions reused where possible.7 - Full papers were evaluated against the pre-specified inclusion and exclusion criteria set out in the protocol to identify studies that addressed the review question.
-The review protocols are included in an appendix to each of the evidence reports. - Relevant studies were critically appraised using the preferred study design checklist as specified in the NICE guidelines manual.3 The checklist used is included in the individual review protocols in each of the evidence reports. - Key information was extracted about interventional study methods and results into 'EviBase', NGC's purpose-built software.
-Summary evidence tables were produced from data entered into EviBase, including critical appraisal ratings.
-Key information about noninterventional study methods and results were manually extracted into standard Word evidence tables (evidence tables are included in an appendix to each of the evidence reports). - Summaries of the evidence were generated by outcome.
-Outcome data were combined, analysed, and reported according to study design: - Randomised data were meta-analysed where appropriate and reported in GRADE profile tables. - Data from non-randomised studies were meta-analysed where appropriate and reported in GRADE profile tables. - Prognostic data were meta-analysed where appropriate and reported in adapted GRADE profile tables. - Qualitative data were synthesised across studies using thematic analysis and presented as summary statements in GRADE CERQual tables. - A minimum of 10% of the abstracts were reviewed by two reviewers, with any disagreements resolved by discussion or, if necessary, a third independent reviewer. - All of the evidence reviews were quality assured by a senior systematic reviewer.
-This included checking: - o papers were included or excluded appropriately - o a sample of the data extractions - o a sample of the risk of bias assessments - o correct methods were used to synthesise data.
+The full papers were then obtained. - Full papers were evaluated against the pre-specified inclusion and exclusion criteria set out in the protocol to identify studies that addressed the review question.
+The review protocols are included in an appendix to each of the evidence reports. - Relevant studies were critically appraised using the preferred study design checklist as specified in the NICE guidelines manual.4 The checklist used is included in the individual review protocols in each of the evidence reports. - Key information was extracted about intervention and qualitative study methods and results into EPPI reviewer version 5.
+Summary evidence tables were produced from data entered into EPPI Reviewer, including critical appraisal ratings.
+Key information about diagnostic and tool validity and reliability study methods and results were manually extracted into standard Word evidence tables (evidence tables are included in an appendix to each of the evidence reports). - Summaries of the evidence were generated by outcome.
+Outcome data were combined, analysed and reported according to study design: - Randomised data were meta-analysed where appropriate and reported in GRADE evidence profiles. - Diagnostic data were meta-analysed where appropriate or presented as a range of values in GRADE evidence profiles. - Tool validity and reliability data was combined where appropriate and presented in matrices. - Qualitative data were synthesised across studies using thematic analysis and presented as summary statements in GRADE CERQual tables. - Mixed methods data was treated separately as randomised and qualitative data (and presented as is appropriate for each) and then synthesised together where the results are presented in matrices and through a narrative summary. - A minimum of 10% of the abstracts were reviewed by two reviewers, with any disagreements resolved by discussion or, if necessary, a third independent reviewer. - All of the evidence reviews were quality assured by a senior systematic reviewer.
+This included checking: - o papers were included or excluded appropriately - a sample of the data extractions - a sample of the risk of bias assessments - o correct methods were used to synthesise data.

-Discrepancies were identified and resolved through discussion (with a third reviewer where necessary).
+Discrepancies will be identified and resolved through discussion (with a third reviewer where necessary).

-1.5.1 Types of studies and inclusion and exclusion criteria
+2.3.1 Types of studies and inclusion and exclusion criteria

 The inclusion and exclusion of studies was based on the criteria defined in the review protocols, which can be found in an appendix to each of the evidence reports.
-Excluded studies (with the reasons for their exclusion) are listed in an appendix for each of the evidence reports.
+Excluded studies (with the reasons for their exclusion) are listed in an appendix to each of the evidence reports.
 The committee was consulted about any uncertainty regarding inclusion or exclusion.

 Conference abstracts were not generally considered for inclusion.
 If abstracts were included the authors were contacted for further information.
-Literature reviews, posters, letters, editorials, comment articles, unpublished studies, and studies not published in English language were excluded.
+Literature reviews, posters, letters, editorials, comment articles, unpublished studies and studies not in published in English language were excluded.